NAlcan/Reply_BC2021/Interactive_code_files/Data_AnalysisVisualization.md

 are show to the left (letters) and our graphs to the right (prime-letters).
 To facilitate the visual comparison between Figure 3 of BC2021 and this paper, the axes (x and y) of the biplots are drawn with the same scaling.
-Note that this procedure leaves out 58 pH values in our plot (d´) but incudes the Chl-a value of 55 µg L-1 that BC2021 considered to as an outlier, which is not an outlier according to the analysis presented by us.
+Note that this was not applied for the pH (in BC2021 the axis goes up to 8) and in our case that dropped 58 values on the outside(d´).
+The Chl-a value of 55 µg L-1 that BC2021 considered to as an outlier (RN 2018-04-17) is not shown in any of the biplots, because the Chl-a axis ends at 45 µg L-1.

 ### Differences within rivers used for train model (Negro and Uruguay)